huytd/snarkyterm/DEVLOG.md

 thinking, yes, making a terminal emulator is just a trivial thing that people do these days in their free time.

 Well, that helped me a lot.
-Turned out writing every key stroke to `master pty` is the right thing to do.
+Turned out writing every key stroke to `ptm` is the right thing to do.
 But the most important thing is to render the text buffer as an actual character grid.

 That's easy.
 So I came up with a rough implementation just to see how it actually works.
 I also